Skip site navigation (1)Skip section navigation (2)

 To specify a port number other than the default, use the -P flag.

-file is purged of entries that refer to files that no longer exist.
+is purged of entries that refer to files that no longer exist.
+This

-requeue the article and proceed.
-Use the -r flag if the article
+queue the article and proceed.
+Use the -r flag if the article should

 -s innxmit will attempt to negotiate a streaming mode extension of the

-will use a slightly different protocol that enhances throughput.
+use a slightly different protocol that enhances throughput.
+If the

-If the server does not recognize the streaming mode negotiation,
+server does not recognize the streaming mode negotiation, innxmit will

-innxmit will revert to normal NNTP transfer mode.
-Use the -s flag
+revert to normal NNTP transfer mode.
+Use the -s flag to disable the

 -T seconds

-article transfers, use the -T flag.
-The default is to wait until
+transfers, use the -T flag.
+The default is to wait until an I/O error

 -t seconds